RickWong/react-isomorphic-starterkit/README.md

 ## Features

 - Fully automated toolchain with npm run scripts
-- Hot reloading web server with piping and Hapi.js
+- Hot reloading web server with Koa and Piping
 - Webpack for watching and production builds
 - React.js + React Router on the client and server
 - React Hot Loader for instant client updates